wokket/diffcount-yew/README.md

 - Build and Host the application directly to native wasm (no emscriptem) `cargo web start --target=wasm32-unknown-unknown --auto-reload`

 You should now have a web host, auto recompiling on source file change, exposing the app on http://localhost:8000 for your auto-reloading testing goodness :)

+Tests can be run using `wasm-pack test --node`